Easy Grilled Corn on the Cob

 The drawback to grilling corn in the husk is that there’s a risk that the silk and/or husk will catch fire.

-I’ve grilled my corn on the cob in the husk many times without soaking it, and have never encountered flare-ups.
+I’ve grilled corn in the husk many times without soaking it, and have never encountered flare-ups.
 If you’re worried about it, follow the steps below to prevent flare-ups from occurring:

 - Gently pull back the husk about halfway and remove the silks.